zaheerabas22/order_app/README.md

 - Implemented functionality where users can add notes and images to product entries.
 - Users can open a modal by double-tapping or long-pressing on a row where a product name is entered.
 - The modal allows writing notes and selecting images, displaying corresponding icons (info or camera) in the row based on user actions.

-## Usage
-To use the application:
 1. Enter product details (quantity and name) in the table.
 2. Navigate to the preview screen using the 'arrow forward' icon.
 3. Double-tap or long-press on a row to add notes or select images.

-This project aims to provide a comprehensive solution for managing orders efficiently.
-For any inquiries or issues, please feel free to contact me.